01 of 35

 - Try using star quilt blocks in a strippy setting by creating vertical columns of stars that are separated by either plain strips of fabric or patchwork dividers.

-- Horizontal strippy set quilts are often called 'row' quilts -- vertical columns are replaced by horizontal rows.
-My Christmas Row quilt is one example.
+- Horizontal strippy set quilts are often called 'row' quilts -- horizontal rows replace vertical columns.

 Browse this star quilts photo gallery for inspiration and experiment with stars to find a layout you love.